 Another important book to read on the connection to mood and the health of your digestive tract is the Gaps Diet found in the book Gut and Psychology Syndrome: Natural Treatment for Autism, Dyspraxia, A.D.D., Dyslexia, A.D.H.D., Depression, Schizophrenia.
 She has dramatic improvements in depression and other mental disorders in her practice.
 You’ll understand the clear connection to well being and gut health after reading her book.

 Remember, do not do this alone.
 Work with your Doctor.
 You need all the support you can get, you deserve to be happy.
-There are many options for help medications, changes in diet or both.
+There are many options for help medications, changes in diet, counseling services or lifestyle changes.